ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

     example, consider an educational video that explains spheres for the first 30 minutes and pyramids in the next 30 minutes.
-A student reading about pyramids would benefit more if the video is positioned starting from the 30-minute marker.
+A student reading about pyramids would benefit more if the video is positioned starting from the 30-minute marker

 -   **Accessibility** - Video Indexer extracts metadata such as the spoken words, the people present in a video segment, the text that